-I once designed a business website for a friend who is a professional organizer.
-After her site was complete, we had a discussion that went something like this:
+I once designed a website for a friend.
+She’s a professional organizer.
+After her site was complete and online, we had a discussion that went something like this:

 Her: I want some business!
 We just launched my website.
 Why isn’t anybody calling?

 Me: Because just having a website doesn’t guarantee you’ll be found.

 Her: But why?
 It seems to me, if someone Googles “professional organizer in [her city]” my site should come up.
 But it doesn’t.
 Why not?

 She was asking why her site didn’t land on the front page of the search engine results page (SERP) for the query (search phrase) “professional organizer in [her city].”

 Landing on the front page of the SERPs isn’t easy or automatic.
 In a sea of billions of webpages, ranking among the top eight or so for a particular search term is extremely difficult.
 There’s a lot of competition!

 OK, so how exactly do you land on the front page?

 There isn’t a simple answer because there are a lot of factors at play.